sahiga/developer.box.com/guides/api-calls/types-and-formats.md

 as a result the `size` field of the folder might have grown to a very large number.

-In these cases these numbers are returned in [numbers][numbers] format for example `1.2318237429383e+31`.
+In these cases these numbers are returned in [IEEE754][numbers] format for example `1.2318237429383e+31`.

 [post-oauth2-token]: endpoint://post-oauth2-token